The nostalgic world wide web

 I miss reading usenet / blogs / websites where a person devoted to that subject puts effort into sharing that information with the world.
 The website didn’t have to be pretty, in most cases they weren’t, however I consumed that content knowing this was someones passion - and that made it interesting.

 In a modern internet it takes mere seconds to post content online.
 We are even encouraged to not try very hard with things like Twitter.
 It is disappointing.

 There is still hope!

-There is plenty of content out there but I believe it is harder to locate due to world wide web being commercialized.
-Here are some of my favorites:
+There is plenty of content out there but I believe it is harder to locate due to world wide web being commercialised.
+Here are some of my favourites:

 - Wiby - “The Wiby search engine is building a web of pages as it was in the earlier days of the internet.”.
 I personally bookmark Wiby Surprise and discover some fascinating sites.

 - Million Short - “we aim to provide alternative methods for organising, accessing, and discovering the vast web of information on the Internet”.
 You can easily search for a topic and remove the top n number of popular sites leaving the lesser known possibly more interesting.